-Though Gregory was in his senior years & increasingly frail, what he accomplished was simply astounding!
-At the same time he was dealing with the Lombards & the daily needs of the city of Rome, he administered the Church.
-He oversaw the its estates, cared for the needs of his flock, provided leaders for the churches of Gaul & Spain, dealt with the ever-present challenge of the church at Constantinople which vied with Rome for pre-eminence, and on top of all that, as we’ve seen, planned for the expansion of the Faith into new realms like England.
+Though Gregory was in his senior years and increasingly frail, what he accomplished was simply astounding!
+At the same time, he was dealing with the Lombards and the daily needs of the city of Rome, he administered the Church.
+He oversaw its estates, cared for the needs of his flock, provided leaders for the churches of Gaul and Spain, dealt with the ever-present challenge of the church at Constantinople which vied with Rome for pre-eminence, and on top of all that, as we’ve seen, planned for the expansion of the Faith into new realms like England.

 Gregory’s term as pope marks the transition from the ancient world where Imperial Rome ruled, to the medieval world united by the Roman Catholic Church.

 The Church played a major, maybe even the most important role, in the shift to the medieval world.
-It was the one institution that survived & transmitted Roman culture into the Middle Ages.
+It was the one institution that survived and transmitted Roman culture into the Middle Ages.

 Church rules, called “Canon Law” were parallel to Roman Civil law.
-At first Canon Law was defined by Church Councils that met to decide both practical & doctrinal issues.
-Eventually Canon Law came to include decisions of the Pope, a form of Imperial edict.
+At first Canon Law was defined by Church Councils that met to decide both practical and doctrinal issues.
+Eventually, Canon Law came to include decisions of the Pope, a form of Imperial edict.

-Latin became the common tongue, and Roman forms of literature & education spread wherever the Church took hold.
-Whenever a new church was built, its form was that of the old Roman meeting-hall – that is, a basilica.
+Latin became the common tongue, and Roman forms of literature and education spread wherever the Church took hold.
+Whenever a new church was built, its form was that of the old Roman meeting-hall; a basilica.

 As we saw at the end of the previous episode, though the Germanic barbarians conquered the Western Empire, it wasn’t long until the Church conquered them.
 While most of the Germanic tribes were Arian, when they moved south into areas controlled by the Roman church, they converted to Catholic Christianity.
 The Lombards were the last of the Germanic tribes to invade Italy.
 Part of Pope Gregory’s strategy in negotiating with them was to convert them; turning them into brothers in Christ.
 They too began as Arians, but he supported the Lombard Queen Theodelinda, a Catholic.
 It didn’t take long before the Lombards were firmly planted in the Catholic Faith.